 In November 2015, the Commission launched a survey to having a better picture of what was happening in the field and encourage the sharing of good practices.
 256 participants from around 15 countries answered the survey.
 The results of the survey were published in a list of existing initiatives.

 EU Member States have the opportunity to call for a peer learning activity (PLA) on challenging issues.
 With support and funding through the European Commission, a working meeting is organised with a group of representatives of ministries and Government organisations from selected countries with a special need to discuss how to successfully integrate migrant children through education.
 Peer learning can help Member States put in place efficient structures for receiving and including newly arrived children, based on an exchange of good practices and with the help of available research.
-One such peer learning activity took place in Sweden in April 2016 (DE FR SV) and a second one in Saxony, Germany in June 2016.
+One such peer learning activity took place in Sweden in April 2016 (DE FR SV) and a second one in Saxony, Germany in June 2016 (DE FR).

 The following on-line platforms can provide support for teachers and school leaders who work with large numbers of newly arrived migrant pupils:

 - eTwinning is a platform where school staff (teachers, head teachers, librarians…) meets to communicate, collaborate and develop projects and virtual exchanges together with their students.
 With a strong focus on intercultural learning and active citizenship, the eTwinning community can inspire teachers working with migrants.